sloucel/sqlalchemy-challenge/README.md

 # Resources
 1. To 'reflect an existing database' I used 10-Advnaced-SQL > 2 > Activities > 05-Reflection
 2. To select date range I used 10-Advance-SQL > 3 > Activities > 02_Ins_Date
-3. For API section, used Day 3 Assign 6 and 10, xpert learning assistant, and chatgpt
+3. For API section, I used Day 3 Assignment 6 and 10, xpert learning assistant, and chatgpt